SeedSigner/seedsigner/docs/seed_qr/README.md

 QR codes are ubiquitous now so plenty of hardware and software exists to read and generate them.

 QR codes have built-in error correction.
-"L" is described as having a roughly 7% correction rate.
+The "L" error correction mode is described as having a roughly 7% correction rate.

 In general, QR codes are incredibly resilient to unreadable blocks.
 For example, you often see the middle blocks intentionally covered over with a logo: